lindenbaum/hinterface/README.md

 # hinterface - Haskell / Erlang interoperability library

-Inspired by Jinterface, a set of tools for communication with Erlang processes from within Java.
+Inspired by Jinterface (Java), a set of tools for communication with Erlang processes.

+This is work in progress, the library isn't usable yet.